-There’s a lot less red tape at the moment, as companies recognise the need to move quickly with a ‘let’s try it’ attitude.
+There’s a lot less red tape at the moment, as companies recognize the need to move quickly with a ‘let’s try it’ attitude.
 As Diana said, “at worst, your idea will make no difference.
-At best, it could revolutionise your business.”
+At best, it could revolutionize your business.”

 Are there any particularities you want to highlight for B2B?

 Look at how you can use technology better.
-If your call centre is impacted and your field sales staff are unable to conduct business how they usually would, think about utilising live chat, AI chatbots and automation.
+If your call center is impacted and your field sales staff are unable to conduct business how they usually would, think about utilizing live chat, AI chatbots, and automation.
 These are not as complicated or costly to install as you may think.

-Finally, if you can’t operate right now, become a knowledge centre for your field of expertise.
+Finally, if you can’t operate right now, become a knowledge center for your field of expertise.
 If you can’t sell, educate.

-Prioritise.
+Prioritize.
 For me, I’d see customer retention as a key priority.
 If you have lost clients, how can you win them back?
-First step is to analyse your data (which is hopefully all stored in your CRM or a snazzy dashboard), and understand what it’s telling you as, right now, account based marketing can be your new field sales.
-Use the data to understand your customers and prospects, and reach out to them with relevant, personalised information.
+The first step is to analyze your data (which is hopefully all stored in your CRM or a snazzy dashboard), and understand what it’s telling you as, right now, account-based marketing can be your new field sales.
+Use the data to understand your customers and prospects, and reach out to them with relevant, personalized information.
 On a simple level, just demonstrate that you understand their challenges and that you can solve them (without cliches and buzzwords – we’re all sick of them); it’s not rocket science.

 Whatever you do, be very clear on what the expected results are.
 Now isn’t the time for vanity projects.
 I always believe that if you can’t articulate the point in doing something, then there’s no point in doing it.